DiSCoMaT: Distantly Supervised Composition Extraction from Tables in Materials Science Articles: Limitations and outlook

 \sys\ is a pipelined solution trained component-wise.
-This raises a research question: can we train one end-to-end trained ML model that not only analyzes a wide variety of table structures, but also combines understanding of regular expressions, extraction of chemical compounds and scientific units, text understanding and some mathematical processing.
-This defines a challenging ML research question, and one that can have direct impact to the scientific MatSci community.
+This raises a research question: can we train one end-to-end trained ML model that not only analyzes a wide variety of table structures but also combines the understanding of regular expressions, extraction of chemical compounds and scientific units, textual understanding and some mathematical processing?
+This defines a challenging ML research question and one that can have a direct impact on the scientific MatSci community. \\ Indeed, automating parts of scientific discovery through such NLP-based approaches has the potential for biases and errors.
+Note that wrong and biased results can lead to erroneous information about materials.
+To a great extent, this issue is addressed as we rely only on published literature.
+The issue could be further addressed by considering larger datasets covering a wider range of materials.